tnwei/nbread/README.md

 Last tested on ranger 1.9.3, requires `less` installed.

 ## Appreciation

 Code heavily based on [Textualize/rich-cli](https://github.com/Textualize/rich-cli)'s notebook pretty printing.
+This is pretty much `rich <notebook.ipynb>` with some speed tweaks and standalone packaging for convenience.